 Rising unemployment combined with rapid inflation has left many Egyptians jobless and desperate.
 High-profile violence and political instability have tanked Egypt’s tourism industry, a major player in the Egyptian economy.
-During the Mubarak era, before the Egyptian spring of 2011, the police were more or less omnipresent: stationed on most street corners and extremely diligent when it came to snuffing out any sign of public dissent, crime or infraction.
-Now though, many view the police as inept, undisciplined, corrupt, or simply absent, their disappearance from the streets leaving a power vacuum that is currently being filled by a crime wave.
+During the Mubarak era, before the Arab Spring of 2011, the police were more or less omnipresent: stationed on most street corners and extremely diligent when it came to snuffing out any sign of public dissent, crime, or infraction.
+Now though, many view the police as inept, undisciplined, corrupt, or simply absent.
+Their disappearance from the streets is leaving a power vacuum that is being filled by a crime wave.

 VICE: How did you get into this business?

 Sayed: I started right after the revolution.
 With all the bad economic conditions, some businessmen in Port Said were getting robbed by thugs.
 They would stop the trucks carrying containers and take the shipment.
 So, we thought about it.
 I have money riding on these shipments, and could lose it all in a second.
 We decided to arm ourselves.
 I went to Arish [The largest city in the Sinai peninsula], bought 600,000 Egyptian pounds' [about $86,000] worth of weapons, came back to Port Said and got three well-known criminals to market my guns.
 Step by step, we became weapons dealers.

 How many and what kind of weapons did that amount of money buy you?